Green Line bus route 724: History

 In December 1997, a fleet of nine Plaxton Prestige bodied DAF SB220s were purchased, with extra luggage space built in.
 These were some of the first low-floor buses to operate in the United Kingdom.

 These were replaced in August 2006 by nine Mercedes-Benz Citaros.
 These were the result of a Quality Bus Partnership between Arriva Shires & Essex, BAA and Hertfordshire County Council.
 These buses seat 39 and also have extra luggage racking.
 Journey times were also improved.

 In March 2008, the route was diverted to serve the new Heathrow Terminal 5.
 From 19 May, the service was withdrawn from Heathrow Terminal 4, with another new timetable introduced.
 Short workings on other parts of the route became routes 725 and 726.

-In February 2021, the Citaros were replaced by a fleet of 8 Alexander-Dennis Enviro 200MMCs, which were transferred from Arriva Kent Thameside.
+In February 2021, the Citaros were replaced by a fleet of 8 Alexander Dennis Enviro200 MMCs, which were transferred from Arriva Kent Thameside.

-In July 2022, part of the batch of ADL Enviro200 MMCs were replaced by Wright Pulsar 2 bodied VDL SB200s transferred from Derby in return for the Enviro200s.
+In July 2022, part of the batch of ADL Enviro200 MMCs were replaced by Wright Pulsar 2 bodied VDL SB200s transferred from Leicester in return for the Enviro200s.

 From 24 July 2022, additional early morning, late evening and weekend journeys were introduced in conjunction with the Heathrow Airport Partnership.

 Current route

+Route 724 operates via these primary locations: